If you want to know how to make paper kites, you have come to a good place.

 And yet, these small kites do have spars.
 But you make them yourself.
 By carefully following the instructions, the spars end up strong enough yet light enough to do the job for a particular type of kite.
 I've done all the hard work in tweaking it all to kite flight perfection.

-Don't forget - these are real kites.
+Don't forget—these are real kites.
 They fly high and stay up for ages!
-In reasonable weather of course.
+That's in reasonable weather of course.

-Each section below is dedicated to 1 of the 5 paper kite designs.
+Each section below is dedicated to one of the five paper kite designs.

 For each design there is a link to a Flight Report.
 That page includes a video and several large photos of the original kite doing its thing.